dolma012/CommunityDetection/assignment4/README.md

 1. Overview of the Assignment
-Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework to detect communities in graphs.
+Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework/distributed environment to detect communities in graphs.
 Used the ub_sample_data.csv dataset to find users who have a similar business taste.

 3. Requirements